Cleo Odzer

-Cleo Odzer (born Sheila Lynne Odzer, April 6, 1950 – March 26, 2001) was an American author and anthropologist renowned for her works exploring subcultures, including prostitution in Thailand, the hippie culture of Goa, and the emerging phenomenon of cybersex.
-Her works provided unique perspectives on subcultures often marginalized or misunderstood, blending personal experience with anthropological insight.
+Cleo Odzer (born Sheila Lynne Odzer; April 6, 1950 – March 26, 2001) was an American author and anthropologist known for her works exploring subcultures, including prostitution in Thailand, the hippie culture of Goa, and the emerging phenomenon of cybersex.

-Early life and education
+Early life

-Cleo Odzer grew up in Manhattan, New York City, as the daughter of Rena Abelson Odzer and Harry Odzer.
+Cleo Odzer grew up in Manhattan, New York City.
+She was the daughter of Rena Abelson Odzer and Harry Odzer.
 Her father, president of a textile company, died when she was 16 years old.
-She attended Franklin School (now Dwight School) and Quintano's School for Young Professionals, graduating from the latter in 1968.
+She attended Franklin School in Manhattan (now Dwight School) and Quintano's School for Young Professionals, graduating from the latter in 1968.